RoryDeken/QuizRace/README.md

-# MathGameApp

-Math Game App
-Welcome to the Math Game App, a fun and interactive platform designed to challenge and enhance your math skills!
-This app includes two exciting game modes with real-time scoring and a timer to keep you engaged.

-Features
-🧠 Game Modes
-Mental Math: Solve quick math problems to test your calculation speed.
-Math General Knowledge: Tackle trivia-style math questions to expand your knowledge.
-🎮 Game Highlights
-Timer: 1-minute countdown to solve 10 questions per mode.
-Real-Time Scoring: Get immediate feedback on your answers.
-Responsive Design: Optimized for desktops, tablets, and mobile devices.
-User-Friendly Interface: Simple and intuitive UI for seamless navigation.
-Tech Stack
+# Quiz Race Demo App

+Welcome to the QuizRace App, a fun and interactive platform designed to allow two or more people to compete to see who can complete a set of quiz questions fastest and most accurately.
+Right now this in currently in active development as there are lots of issues still need to work out.
+Also please check out the author of the original version of this which leverages all their hard work and serves as the basis for this application.

+Features- More to be developed but these are some ideas of the basic core of the app Game Modes
+Head to Head: Challenge your friends to see who can answer the question list quickest.
+Group challenge: Two heads are better than one!
+Combine with a group to see how quickly you can take down a quiz.

+Possible Features:
+Ability to choose category of quiz
+Ability to chose dificulty of quiz
+Integrate with another service to provide the questions/answers Long form where there are more than 10 questions Ability for users to submit their own question/answers to crowd source ideas Boss/ranked mode where you can face off against other ranked opponents Possible AI integrations to play against a computer Leaderboard with person/teams listed based on scores Subscription/Membership Tiers etc

 Technology
 Next.js for Frontend framework